saif01/shared_host_laravel_vue_business_website/README.md

 - The platform is designed to be modular and configurable
 - Product management includes comprehensive features for industrial/tech product websites
 - File uploads are stored in `public/uploads/{folder}/` for easy access
+- Dashboard includes AI-powered insights and real-time analytics
+- All charts use Chart.js for modern, interactive visualizations

 ## 🛠️ Development